pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 This requirement means that we cannot simply publish the schema object when a sub-job is finished.
 Instead, it should remain in a state invisible to users, waiting for the other sub-jobs to complete, eventually publishing all at once when it is confirmed that all sub-jobs have succeeded.
 This method is similar to 2PC: the "commit" cannot be started until the "prewrites" are completed.

 Here is the table of schema states that can occur in different DDLs.
-Note that the "Revertible States" means that the changes are unnoticeable to the users.
+Note that the "Revertible States" means that the changes are invisible to the users.

 | DDL (Schema Change)     | Revertible States                          | Non-revertible States                       |
 |-------------------------|--------------------------------------------|---------------------------------------------|